EPSB.ca » Our Division » Topics of Interest » Anti-racism, Reconciliation and Equity

 WHAT HAPPENS NEXT

-The Anti-racism and Equity Action Plan is a multi-year approach reflecting the Division’s commitment to reconciliation and becoming an anti-racist organization.
+The Anti-racism, Reconciliation and Equity Action Plan is a multi-year approach reflecting the Division’s commitment to reconciliation and becoming an anti-racist organization.
 We will continue to update staff, students and families on what we’ve accomplished and the critical next steps.

 This work is a collaborative effort that is built on listening, learning and evidence-based decision making.
 We will continue to engage in meaningful ways with students, staff, families and community members so that diverse lived experiences and perspectives inform our work.

-For more detailed information on the Division’s next steps in each of the three key areas, read the full Anti-racism and Equity Action Plan Year One Update.
+For more detailed information on the Division’s next steps in each of the three key areas, read the full Anti-racism, Reconciliation and Equity Action Plan Year Two Update